meedan/check/README.md

 ![Diagram](diagram.png?raw=true "Diagram")

 ## DO NOT USE IN PRODUCTION!
-THIS IS ONLY MEANT AS A DEVELOPMENT ENVIRONMENT.
+THIS IS ONLY MEANT AS A DEVELOPMENTAL ENVIRONMENT.

-## Quick start
+## Quick Start

 - Install `docker-compose`
 - Update your [virtual memory settings](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html), e.g. by setting `vm.max_map_count=262144` in `/etc/sysctl.conf`